Who was Charlie Barnes?

 It would seem to read:

-This places the household precicely at what is now 25 Station Road
+This places the household precisely at what is now 25 Station Road

 The next question was to find out where Charles had come from and again the Census tells a lot, but since Charles was never living with the family at any of the Census return dates, it was at first all a bit hazy.
 His parents Christopher Barnes and Emma Sly were "Travelling Hawkers" who in 1881 were living in Docking with three children, in 1891 they were in Horsford "Travellers with Vans" and with seven children, the youngest two being Susannah and John.

-Two years later, in the second quarter of 1897 Charles Barnes aged around 25 married 59 year old widow, Mary Ann Baker and they continued in the showman/amusement business until Mary's death in 1919.
-She was buried at Ryburgh on October 16th that year.
+Two years later, in the second quarter of 1897 Charles Barnes aged around 25 married 59 year old widow, Mary Ann Baker and I assumed had continued in the showman/amusement business until Mary's death.
+That however turns out to be not quite the case.
+Nevertheless, Mary Ann Barnes was buried at Ryburgh on October 16th 1919.

 The British Newspaper Archive comes to the rescue once again providing much information of his traveller-showman career: